xingshulicc/Image_Segmentation_Deep_Learning/README.md

 Focal loss can be availabe from:

-https://github.com/umbertogriffo/focal-loss-keras  (My gihub also fork this loss function please check)
+https://github.com/umbertogriffo/focal-loss-keras  (My github also forks this loss function please check)

 If you have any questions, please send email to me (xingshuli600@gmail.com).